aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 The free article limit can normally be bypassed by removing cookies for the site.*
 1. Install the extension [Disable Cookies](https://chrome.google.com/webstore/detail/disable-cookies/lkmjmficaoifggpfapbffkggecbleang?hl=en).
 2. When coming across a paywall, click the cookie icon in your extension toolbar then refresh the page.

+If removing the cookies works you can also add the site as a custom site.

 _*may not always succeed._